JanHerca/urantiapedia/output/wikijs/article/Ken_Glasziou/48_Chromosomes_Are_We_Asking_the_Right_Questions.md

 ---
-title: “48 Chromosomes —Are We Asking the Right Questions?”
+title: "48 Chromosomes —Are We Asking the Right Questions?"
 description:
 published: true
 date: 2023-01-25T11:16:41.388Z